-There are two different ways you can do WordPress: having a plan with WordPress.com where they host your blog, or being self-hosted using the WordPress.org software.
+There are two different ways you can do WordPress: having a plan with WordPress.com (and they host your blog) or being self-hosted and using the WordPress.org software.
 What’s the difference, and which is better?
 Let’s chat about that.

 Note that your domain name is unrelated to this; hosting is about the servers where your blog lives.
 My URL is mentalhealthathome.org, but my blog is hosted on WordPress.com.

-If you have a free, personal, premium, or business plan, that’s through WordPress.com.
+If you have a free, personal, premium, business, or pro plan, that’s through WordPress.com.
 WordPress.com provides the blogging framework as well as hosting.
-That means that your blog lives on their servers, and they also take care of updates, backups, security, and other behind the scenes nuts and bolts.
+That means that your blog lives on their servers, and they also take care of updates, backups, security, and other behind-the-scenes nuts and bolts.
 They put your site together all in one piece, and you can only do so much to change it.

 Self-hosted (using WordPress.org)